TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- sort images for multiprocessing; biggest go first

-- refactor image_view to use common funcs?
+- refactor augs::image_view to use common funcs?

 - thoughts about atlas
 	- Remove atlas saving for now.
 	- Separation